 Another producer states that it is "unlikely yet possible that some on-set rehearsals will require the use of smoking", which already demonstrates an attempt to push the boundaries of the exemption.
+The use of realistic alternatives has not been given full consideration.
 Allowing smoking on set will create a normalised environment for smoking and, in settings that will be impossible to police, we can already see how the exemption will be exploited.